Algorithmic Forecasting of Extreme Heat Waves: The AIRS Remotely Sensed Data

-The mission also provides a globally gridded version, summary product that averages Level 2 data on a one-degree-by-one degree daily spatial grid.
-These are Level 3 data products (Tian et al., 2020) intended for users who do not require the higher spatial and temporal resolution of Level 2.
-Typically studies of global climate processes use Level 3 because it is easier to compare with the output of climate models.
-Many variables are provided in the AIRS Level 3 daily product.
-The ones of interest to us for this study are shown in Table~\ref{tab:variables}.
-Their variable names are ``official'' in that those are the names that come with the downloaded data.
-We shorten some names and change some names to facilitate data processing and the construction of tables and figures.
-But the mapping from the names in Table~\ref{tab:variables} to names used in subsequent tables and figures should be clear.\footnote { In Table~\ref{tab:variables}, the phrase ``Pressure levels of temperature and water vapor profiles'' means that atmospheric pressure is proxy measure for altitude for both temperature and the water vapor profile.
+The available Level 3 variables are shown in Table~\ref{tab:variables}.
+Their names are ``official'' in that those are the names that come with the downloaded data.
+We later shorten some names and change some names to facilitate data processing convenience and the construction of approachable tables and figures.
+But the mapping from the names in Table~\ref{tab:variables} to names used in subsequent tables and figures should be clear.\footnote { In , the phrase ``Pressure levels of temperature and water vapor profiles'' means that atmospheric pressure is proxy measure for altitude for both temperature and the water vapor profile.
 The former is in degrees Kelvin.
 The latter is a lot like relative humidity at different altitudes but is the proportion of the total atmospheric profile that is water vapor at a given altitude.
 The total atmospheric profile is the proportional representation of different constituents of the atmosphere at a given altitude such as oxygen, carbon dioxide, nitrogen, and water vapor. }